-An inpatient program that specializes in treating individuals with anxiety can be extremely helpful as they are able to provide a wide range of treatment options to fit all different types of patient needs.
+Inpatient treatment that specializes in treating individuals with anxiety can be extremely helpful as they are able to provide a wide range of treatment options to fit all different types of patient needs.
 Through individual and group therapy patients can learn more appropriate coping skills, better social skills, and be able to identify some of their anxiety triggers.
 Additionally, family therapy can help mend any problems that have developed within the family dynamic.
-An inpatient program provides patients with a safe place away from the daily stressors of life, allowing them to place all of their focus on getting better.
+Inpatient treatment provides patients with a safe place away from the daily stressors of life, allowing them to place all of their focus on getting better.

-The treatment approach at Cedar Crest acknowledges that each individual faces multiple pressures in today’s society as well as their own unique challenges.
+The approach at our anxiety treatment center acknowledges that each individual faces multiple pressures in today’s society as well as their own unique challenges.
 We teach our patients that in order to grow as a person, treatment must include developing healthy expression of emotions, community involvement, teamwork, openness to alternative viewpoints, and accountability for one’s own actions.
 After you complete an initial intake assessment, we will use the combined results to develop a treatment plan that will focus on your specific concerns.
 Some of the follow treatment approaches we use to help treat your anxiety may include:

-Individual therapy: With anxiety disorder it is common for a therapist to use cognitive behavioral therapy to help the patient recognize and change their thinking patterns that are associated with the anxious feelings.
+Individual therapy is an important part of treatment at our hospital.
+With anxiety disorder it is common for a therapist to use cognitive behavioral therapy to help the patient recognize and change their thinking patterns that are associated with the anxious feelings.
 Additional time can be spent exploring causes for anxiety and possible ways to cope with the uncomfortable symptoms.

-Group therapy: Group sessions are held on a daily basis starting each morning with a morning goals group and ending each day with a wrap-up goals group.
+Group therapy: Group sessions are held on a daily basis at our treatment center, starting each morning with a morning goals group and ending each day with a wrap-up goals group.
 Throughout the day individuals will also attend a number of other groups, which may focus on coping skills, life skills, medication management, and general education about anxiety.

-Family involvement: Family therapy is an essential part of the treatment process and family members are encouraged to visit their loved one during his or her stay.
+Family involvement: Family therapy is provided at our hospital and is an essential part of the treatment process and family members are encouraged to visit their loved one during his or her stay.
 Family members will get a chance to learn more about anxiety and ways in which they can be supportive to their loved one.

-In addition to traditional therapeutic methods we offer a number of experiential programs including the following:
+In addition to traditional therapeutic methods we offer a number of experiential treatment options including the following: